-" John Carleton, (aka Johnny Never), is probably the most refreshing thing I’ve heard this year, where blues is concerned." - Bill Chicken Wilson - Blues Reflections Magazine
+" … Johnny Never, is probably the most refreshing thing I’ve heard this year, where blues is concerned." - Bill Chicken Wilson, Blues Reflections Magazine, December 2020.

 John Colgan-Davis - Harmonica

 John Colgan-Davis started playing the harmonica in local blues and folk clubs back in the late 1960s while he was still a high school student.
 He played and recorded with Philadelphia singer-guitarist Jesse Graves and played and recorded with Bonnie Raitt when she lived in Philadelphia in the early 1970s.
 Through Bonnie, John got to meet and play with Mississippi Fred McDowell, Arthur Crudup, Buddy Guy, Skip James, Mississippi John Hurt, and others.
 He has toured the Midwest and recorded two CDs, Cold and Lonesome on a Train and Heroes and Hard Times, with Tennessee bluesman Sparky Rucker.
 He performed and toured for three years with The John Cadillac Band.
-A founding member of The Dukes of Destiny, John also taught Social Studies at Friends Select School in Philadelphia for 29 years and has written articles and supplements for The Philadelphia Inquirer on Blacks in the American West, Black Literature, the History of Black Philadelphia, and other topics.
+He is a founding member of The Dukes of Destiny.

 J. R. CARLETON DORCHESTER AKA JOHNNY NEVER